DiddiLeija/text_formatter/docs/dev/contrib.rst

 them to report an unexpected behaviour or a feature request.

 .. seealso::

+   :ref:`github-issues`
-   Read about our GitHub issues at ":ref:`github-issues`".
+      Read about our GitHub issues, labels, and templates.

 Contributions to documentation
 ------------------------------